-Welcome to the homepage for the University of Vermont’s 2018 travel study course to the Netherlands!
+Welcome to the homepage for the University of Vermont’s 2018 and 2019 travel study courses to the Netherlands!

-Students will learn from and interact with professionals when visiting solar bike paths, green buildings, innovative flood control and critical historic water infrastructure projects, museums, and sustainable farms and greenhouses.
+Students learn from and interact with professionals when visiting green buildings, innovative flood control and critical historic water infrastructure projects, museums, and sustainable greenhouses.

-Along the way, students will learn how the Netherlands history has shaped its water resources and sustainability management practices, and will learn to calculate a Community Water Footprint.
-They will communicate their experiences here, so be sure to check back soon!
+Along the way, students learn how the Netherlands history has shaped its water resources and sustainability management practices, and learn to calculate a Community Water Footprint.
+They communicate their experiences here, so be sure to check back soon!

 Cover photo: this satellite image captures the Wadden Sea, a tidal wetlands area spanning 450 km (280 miles) along the coasts of the Netherlands, Germany, and Denmark.